Yared-Sisay/Yared-Sisay/README.md

 <h3 align="center">💫 About Me</h3>

-I started out exploring Kotlin and Swift, but chose to specialize in Flutter.
-I'm developing end-to-end mobile skills — from UI/UX design and architecture to state management, backend integration, and increasingly, AI-powered features that solve real user problems.
+I started out exploring Kotlin, but chose to specialize in Flutter.
+I'm developing end-to-end mobile skills — from UI/UX design and architecture to state management, backend integration, and increasingly, AI-powered features that solve real peoples problems.

-I prioritize understanding over shortcuts, aiming to build a genuine command of Flutter from the ground up.
+I prioritize understanding over shortcuts, aiming to build a genuine Understanding of Mobile Architecture from the ground up.

 Building.
 Learning.
 Growing with every project. 🚀